-- You must have Part A and Part B to be able to buy a Medigap policy.
+- You must have Part A and Part B to buy a Medigap policy.

 - Medicare supplements cover only one person.
 Your spouse must have his or her own individual policy.

 - You can drop your supplement at any time.
 There is no annual election period for Medicare Supplement plans.